 iBelieve: Christ is for Me | PDF Version | Study Guide: Christ’s Ministry in the Heavenly Sanctuary

 The children of Israel were fortunate to have a vivid daily/yearly reminder of how God had a plan to not only forgive their sins but eventually create a clean and restored eternal society.
-The sanctuary in their midst gave sinners the opportunity to bring a sacrifice to the priest; the animal’s spilled blood gave assurance of forgiveness and also reminded them that a true Lamb and Messiah was soon coming to redeem the entire nation.
+The sanctuary in their midst gave sinners the opportunity to bring a sacrifice to the priest.
+The animal’s spilled blood gave assurance of forgiveness.
+It also reminded them that a true Lamb and Messiah was soon coming to redeem the entire nation.

-Many Bible students accept that this same sanctuary object lesson happens cosmically in heaven, with Jesus serving as the world’s High Priest and giving repentant sinners the same assurances.
+Many Bible students accept that this same sanctuary object lesson happens cosmically in heaven.
+They believe Jesus is serving as the world’s High Priest and giving repentant sinners the same assurances.
 The author of Hebrews writes in chapter 8: We do have such a high priest, who sat down at the right hand of the throne of the Majesty in heaven, and who serves in the sanctuary, the true tabernacle set up by the Lord, not by man (v.
 1).

 Our High Priest